Skip to main content

 Environment

-Server-level container (region, PHP, etc.)
+Server-level container (region, PHP version, etc.)

 Site

-Individual WordPress instance
+Individual and logically isolated WordPress instance

-Let’s take a closer look at each of these entities.
+Let’s take a closer look at each of these.

 Subscriptions